XamarinUniversity/build2018-labs/lab1/README.md

 5. Add a `TextCell` inside the `DataTemplate`.

-All your subsequent work will be done inside the open tag of the `TextCell` so can usea  self-closing tag for the `TextCell`.
+All your subsequent work will be done inside the open tag of the `TextCell` so can use a self-closing tag for the `TextCell`.

 6. Inside the `TextCell` element tag, assign the string "Title" to the `Text` property.